Berlioz statue

 List of buildings and places associated with Berlioz and his family

-Although Berlioz himself is buried at Paris in the Montmartre cemetery, he remains a living presence in his home town: La Côte Saint-André has honoured the memory of its most famous son in a way that the capital city has not so far matched.
+Although Berlioz himself is buried in Paris at the Montmartre cemetery, he remains a living presence in his home town: La Côte Saint-André has honoured the memory of its most famous son in a way that the capital city has not so far matched.

 Berlioz’s home town Berlioz’s family lived here for at least three hundred years until the late 19th century.